Princess Maria Fortunata d'Este: Marriage

-In 1770, the marriage of the Dauphin of France, the future Louis XVI, and the Archduchess Maria Antonia of Austria took place.
+In 1770, the marriage of the Dauphin of France (future Louis XVI) and the Archduchess Maria Antonia of Austria took place.
 Marie Fortunée, as she was known in France, and her husband were one of twelve couples invited to dine with the newlyweds in the Opéra of the Palace of Versailles, which had been constructed for the royal wedding.

 Princess of Conti

 In 1776, Marie Fortunée's father-in-law died making her husband the head of the House of Conti.
 Pious, discreet and very cultured, Marie Fortunée was not destined to be part of the new Queen's inner circle at Versailles.
 She maintained very good relations with her brother-in-law, the Duke of Penthièvre, who had lost his wife in 1754.
 She also got on well with her two nieces, the Princess of Lamballe and the future Duchess of Orléans.

 While at the French court, in 1784 she met Gustav III of Sweden, styled incognito as the Count of Haga who was a guest at the Hôtel de Toulouse and later on she met Prince Henry of Prussia, brother of Frederick the Great.
 She also met her niece Maria Beatrice d'Este and her husband Archduke Ferdinand of Austria in 1786.
 The latter pair were styled as the Count and Countess of Nettembourg.
 Ferdinand was a son of Empress Maria Theresa.